-Appointments can be made by calling our office at 772-335-5300 to schedule an appointment in Port St. Lucie or call 772-283-5500 for an appointment in Stuart.
+Appointments can be made by calling our office at 772-335-5300 to schedule an appointment in Port St. Lucie, or calling 772-283-5500 for an appointment in Stuart.
 If you are an established patient you can send us a request through the secure Patient Portal.

 Thank you for choosing Coastal Orthopaedic & Sports Medicine Center we look forward to taking care of your orthopaedic needs!

-Should I arrive early for my appointment if I am a new patient?
+Should I arrive early to my appointment if I'm a new patient?

 Yes.
-If you are a new patient with our office, please arrive 10-15 minutes earlier to allow time to complete your paperwork.
-Or take advantage of the convenience on-line patient forms on this website, and complete at your leisure at home prior to arriving for your appointment.
+If you are a new patient with our office, please arrive 15 minutes earlier to allow time to complete your paperwork.
+Or take advantage of the convenient on-line patient forms on this website, and complete at your leisure at home prior to arriving for your appointment.

-What should I bring with me when I come in for an appointment?
+What should I bring in with me when I come in for an appointment?